 If the hour-long drive from Portland left you a little thirsty, you’ll be happy to discover that Hood River hosts over 13 breweries.
 Go on a beer-tasting tour to sample the unique flavors of Oregon’s top craft beers.
 Or find a favorite brewery overlooking the Colombia River and settle in to watch boarders strut their stuff on the water.

 Thanks to its Columbia River Gorge location, Hood River is a Mecca for windsurfers, kiteboarders, and sailing enthusiasts.
 People from all over the USA come to enjoy the consistent breeze within the gorge that allows for plenty of fun on the water.

 Wind-borne activities are not all that’s on offer in this tranquil town.
-There are plenty of hiking and biking trails, fishing spots, and even the opportunity to enjoy wine tasting.
+There are plenty of hiking and biking trails, fishing spots, and even the opportunity to enjoy wine tasting on your getaway.
 In a 40-mile stretch along the river, you’ll find 83 vineyards and 36 wineries.

-Don’t forget to do the famous Hood River Fruit Loop.
-Located in the Hood River Valley, this loop road winds past a variety of farms, wineries, and cideries, offering fruits, wines, vegetables, flowers, ciders, and delicious food.
+Don’t forget to drive along the famous Hood River Fruit Loop.
+Located in the Hood River Valley, this loop road winds past a variety of farms, wineries, and cideries.
+Zip along the Fruit Loop to go shopping for fresh fruits & vegetables (especially apples), wines, flowers, ciders, and delicious food.

 Columbia River Gorge

 Got a soft spot for waterfalls?
 Columbia River Gorge is any nature lover’s and waterfall fan’s dream come true.
 To see Oregon’s biggest waterfall, make sure to add a fun day trip to the Colombia River Gorge National Scenic Area to your Oregon bucket list.